Killala: 18th century

 By the end of the 18th century, Killala had established a small sea port, where fishing was the primary activity.
-The town also produced coarse linens and woolen products.
+The town also produced coarse linens and woollen products.

 French invasion

-Killala was the site of the first engagement which the French force of General Jean Joseph Amable Humbert that invaded Ireland to assist the Irish Rebellion of 1798 participated in.
-On 22 August 1798, Humbert landed at the nearby Kilcummin Harbor with 1,109 French troops with the objective of supporting the rebellion.
-Humbert's force quickly seized the town and advanced to Ballina, which his men also captured with little trouble.
-The force then moved further inland and on 27 August, it won a battle in Castlebar against a larger government force commanded by General Gerard Lake.
-The town was also the site of the last land engagement of the rebellion on 23 September 1798 when a government force led by Major-General Eyre Power Trench captured Killala.
+Killala was the site of the first engagement, during the Irish Rebellion of 1798, to involve the French force of General Jean Joseph Amable Humbert.
+On 22 August 1798, Humbert landed at nearby Kilcummin harbour, with 1,109 French troops, with the objective of supporting the rebellion.
+Humbert's force seized Killala and advanced to Ballina, which was also captured with little trouble.
+The force then moved further inland and, on 27 August, it won the Battle of Castlebar against a larger government force commanded by General Gerard Lake.

+The defeat of the government forces at Castlebar caused a panic in Dublin, and the British government sent reinforcements to Ireland.
+Humbert and his Irish allies were eventually defeated at the Battle of Ballinamuck in Longford.
+On 23 September, a government force led by Major-General Eyre Power Trench attacked Killala and ejected the remnants of Humbert's invasion force who were still in the town.
+The defeat was the last land major engagement of the 1798 rebellion.
+Killala had remained under rebel control for thirty-two days.